At this point, I figured the best match to reach out to would be my closest.

 I had no idea if or when she would reply, or even how she would feel towards me.
 Here I was, some girl, albeit family, who she had never invited into her life any more than I had initially invited her into mine (wasn’t really possible for my parents to consult me on whether or not I wanted to be brought into this world this way).
 In my mind, I was hoping that the fact that she had also had the desire to take a genetic test meant that she, like me, was also a curious person who is interested in her roots and the vines that connect.
 Maybe, even though I wasn’t exactly planned by her family, I would still matter to her.

 At the same time, I was scared.
 What if my genetic paternity was in any way threatening to her/her family, something they would want no part of?
-I knew that most sperm donors had donated anonymously, and many might be inclined to keep it that way.
+I knew that most sperm donors had donated anonymously, and many might be inclined to keep it that way (although my personal feeling was that if donating is truly altruistic and nothing to be ashamed of, why would it ever be something to hide?)
 Would she close me off to my search if she knew I wanted to find out which of her family members was my biological father?
 Fearful that I might “want something” from this person that she would need to protect?
 Would reaching out to her backfire, and instead create just another barrier to my seeking my truth?

 All of these things crossed my mind, and all of them were a threat to my search.
 But I also knew that I couldn’t let this opportunity pass unchecked, and I was hopeful that maybe, just maybe, she would see me as a HUMAN in need of answers, the same ones she was privileged to have herself, and not some sort of villain to be barricaded off.
 I had to believe that she might take even some small amount of mercy, understanding that the method of how I came into this world was never something I asked for, and that I still deserved the truth despite its possible complexities.